 - Human Powered Submarine Competition

 The Human Powered Submarine team designs and builds a fast, safe, and reliable fiberglass submarine that competes at international submarine races, which take place in Bethesda, Maryland and Gossport, UK.
 Scuba-certified students control the submerged and flooded submarine with human-powered propulsion.
 Students working on this project learn essential CAD, machining, and programming skills and gain a deeper understanding of the concepts that they learn in their classes.
-The most recent submarine, completed in 2018, is "Vaquita," named for an endangered species of dolphin.
-Competing in the one-person non-propellor division, Vaquita featured an up-down tail for propulsion, a unique six-bar linkage, and the team's very first pneumatics systems.
+Their latest submarine is "Santiana", which we intended to race in ISR 2019.
+Santiana’s hull was retrofitted from “Spicy Tuna Roll,” raced in ISR 14, which was made with a wet layup of fiberglass.
+The nose-cone and windows were replaced, the steering was improved upon, and the propulsion system was changed from a tuna tail to a new propeller.
 This team is part of the American Society of Mechanical Engineers (ASME) student organization.

 - SEDS Rocket Development